-His successes have been featured in the New York Times, USA Today, Business Week, Newsweek, Chicago Tribune, Business Insider, Forbes, Restaurant-Hospitality, Restaurant Business, Food Arts, and numerous overseas publications.
+A recipient of the prestigious FoodArts Silver Spoon Award and the Hospitality Professional of the Year Award, his work has been featured in the New York Times, Forbes, Business Week, Newsweek, USA Today, Chicago Tribune, Business Insider, Restaurant Hospitality, Restaurant Business, and numerous overseas publications.

 Rozanne Gold is one of the most prominent women in the food world.
 An award-winning chef, author, journalist and restaurant consultant, she helped shape America’s culinary landscape as a pioneer in the food revolution that began in the 1970s.

-As Chef-Director of the renowned hospitality group, Baum + Whiteman, Ms. Gold helped create New York’s magical Rainbow Room, Windows on the World, and three of New York’s three-star restaurants, including the Hudson River Club in 1987 where she helped launch today’s locavore movement.
+A four-time winner of the James Beard Award and recipient of the Julia Child Award, she began her remarkable career at the age of 23 as first chef to New York Mayor Ed Koch.
+As Chef-Director of Baum + Whiteman, Ms. Gold helped create New York’s magical Rainbow Room, Windows on the World, and three of New York’s three-star restaurants, including the Hudson River Club where she helped launch today’s locavore movement.

 Gold is the author of thirteen cookbooks, including the revolutionary 1-2-3 series that gave rise to the Minimalist column in the New York Times.
 Gold’s Radically Simple: Brilliant Flavors with Breathtaking Ease, was chosen as one of the most important cookbooks by The New York Times, Good Morning America, and People magazine; Cooking Light named it one of the most important books of the past 25 years.

 A “food expert’s expert,” she set the Gold Standard for a style of cooking that inspired professional chefs and home cooks alike to “keep it simple.”
 A respected food-trends pundit, Ms. Gold invents concepts that give restaurants and food companies their competitive edge.